spec45as/django-project-template/README.rst

   by defining DJANGO_TEMPLATE_SETTINGS environment variable, --settings argument to `manage.py runserver` or explicitly specify it in your uwsgi.ini, for example.

-- deploy.yml - handles css minification, crontabs installing.
+- deploy.yml - handles css/js minification, crontabs installing.

 Private configuration files